 Stressful family conversations about colleges – Many parents who take on the role as a college admissions project manager struggle with balancing all family opinions.
 Their son or daughter can be instantly resistant to their ideas.
 This can lead to arguments and create more college related stress in the household.
 I bring an experienced and impartial voice that listens and bridges all viewpoints.

 Many parents quickly realize they want to enjoy their son or daughter’s last few years at home rather than take on a task oriented project manager role.
 Some of the best qualities of any project manager are years of experience, extensive industry knowledge, and the ability to anticipate project obstacles, all of which I possess.
-Parents going through the college once, twice, or even three times soon realize they are unprepared for the rigors of college planning and would rather be a parent enjoying the college experience, leaving the college project management role to a professional.
+Parents going through the college once, twice, or even three times soon realize they are unprepared for the rigors of college planning and would rather be a parent enjoying the college experience, leaving the college project management role to a professional independent educational consultant.